Xzelsius/Ayaka/.github/CODE_GUIDELINES.md

       statement uses braces or if a single statement body spans multiple lines.
     * Braces may be omitted only if the body of every block associated with an `if/else` / `if/.../else` compound statement is placed on a single line.

+_Our `.edtorconfig` should help your editor to match these code style and formatting rules._